jasonleonhard/practice/README.md

 ___

-<p class="red"> Warning: To change any gem you own, after it has been uploaded to rubygems, you must version it</p>
+<p color="red"> Warning: To change any gem you own, after it has been uploaded to rubygems, you must version it</p>

 #### geminate.gemspec